bennibu/ushahidi-bundle/README.md

 Now access ushidi on http://localhost:8081.
 Login with user 'admin' and password 'admin'.

+## NOTES.
+Be sure to set the ENV variable of the backend url to a public ip or url, accesible from your web browser.
+Most of the rendering of the final web page, is made using JS, and inside your browser.
+So you need a public url, for this to work ok.
+You can modify the docker file or modify it, modify it in the docker directly or use another method.

+It is recommended to put and nginx, caddy, or other web server proxy for productions purposes.

 ## You can do better

 - [ ] Improve client build: Use another node container to build assets and copy them afterwards to tiny nginx alpine container.